Connected & Caring

 "When I send Artemas or Tychicus to you, make every effort to come to me at Nicopolis, for I have decided to spend the winter there" (Titus 3:12).

 Paul sends in fresh recruits to help out Titus, the young church planter.
 He obviously trusts both Artemas and Tychicus and sends them to replace Titus.
-He senses there is a need of change, even if it was temporary.
+He senses there is a need for change, even if it is temporary.

 We often see this in the mission field.
 It is time for furlough.
 Extra pressures face the church planter.
 Not everything turns out as one has hoped.
 A change is good so that one can refresh oneself in the Lord and mature one's perspectives.